TeamLapen/VampirismIntegrations/.github/ISSUE_TEMPLATE/new_compat.md

+---
+name: New compatibility
+about: Request integration with a not yet added mod
+title: 'Request compat for:'
+labels: 'NewCompat, unconfirmed'
+assignees: ''

+---

 <!-- DO NOT DELETE THE CONTENT ON THIS PAGE.
 FILL OUT ENTIRELY. -->
 <!-- The issue will be ignored if something is missing -->
 <!-- These are comments and will not be shown -->